 - A well-rounded general education program, which may include the humanities, social sciences, fine arts, business management, and other course work deemed relevant to achieve success in the curriculum.

-* Candidates who have a grade point average of 2.75 to 2.99 in the designated 90 semester credit hours along with a component of life and physical science course work may be considered for admission under Northeast's alternative admissions criteria consistent with the Council of Chiropractic Education's guidance.
-Students admitted under these criteria will be provided an individual education plan designed to optimize their opportunity for success.
+* Candidates who have a grade point average of 2.75 to 2.99 in the designated 90 semester credit hours may be considered for admission under Northeast's alternative admissions criteria consistent with the Council of Chiropractic Education's guidance.
+Students admitted under this criterion will be provided an individual education plan designed to optimize their opportunity for success.

 Doctor of Chiropractic Program

 All college credit earned via advanced placement (AP) courses is acceptable toward meeting the entrance requirements, providing the credit was granted by an accredited, degree-granting institution.

 - Up to 20 semester hours of a candidate’s pre-professional requirements can be earned through the College Level Examination Program (CLEP) and certain other college proficiency examinations.